mlfitz2/ReadMe-Generator/AutoGeneratedReadMe.md

 ## License

-This project is under the Amazon license.
+This project is under the MIT license.

 ## Questions